mcdamo/trakt-imdb-importer/README.md

 ## Known issue
 * I Never check/tested ratings for individual episode of TV Shows.
+* This script only copies ratings, the action to mark shows as watched has been removed.
-* If you rate a TV show on IMDB. it will mark all season as watched.
+* ~~If you rate a TV show on IMDB. it will mark all season as watched.~~

-## Getting IMDB csv file.

-1. Login to IMDB
-2. Form "Your Name" drop down, select "Your Lists"
-3. Select "Your Ratings" list
-4. At the bottom of the page there is link "Export this list"
-5. Save the file on your computer

-## Using the script
+## Installing

-### installing

 clone the repository